-WGS 5351: Transgenderism and Public Policy
+WGS 5351 : Gender Policy

-Examines public policy related to transgenderism.
-We will explore the identities of men, women, the changing dynamics of sex, and the important ramifications transgender policy has on civil liberties.
+This course delves into the status of the family in public policy, exploring especially shifting definitions of family, and the family's relationship to Church and State and its role in society.
+It will also examine public policy related to gender.
+We will explore the identities of men, women, the changing dynamics of sex, and the important ramifications transgender policy has on civil liberties and marriage